Invitation to Bidders

 Bids will be received electronically via the PennBid Program until 10:00 AM on Tuesday, January 31, 2023, at which time the bids will be opened, with the results made available on PennBid.
 Bids submitted directly to Cranberry Township will be invalid and considered non-responsive.

 Questions regarding this bid shall be submitted via the “Clarifications” feature within PennBid.

 All bids must be accompanied by a certified check or bid bond in the amount of One-Thousand Dollars ($1,000) payable to Cranberry Township.

-All bids shall remain irrevocable for 60 days after the actual date of the opening in compliance with Act 317 of 1978 approved November 26, 1978.
+All bids shall remain irrevocable for 60 days after the actual date of the opening.

 Bidders must comply with all State anti-kickback regulations pertaining to work associated with this project and will be required to submit an executed anti-collusion statement with the bid.